terraform-aws-modules/terraform-aws-vpn-gateway/README.md

 - tunnel1_preshared_key
 - tunnel2_preshared_key

-These are not set to null values by default and will be omited in the resource when set to null.
+These are now set to null values by default and will be omitted in the resource when set to null.
 This makes these variables inline with null default for other variables in the module.
-It is unlikley anyone was passing explicit value of an empty string for these.
-However in the rare case a user was passing these explicitly they will need to pass them as `null` now.
+It is unlikely anyone was passing explicit value of an empty string for these.
+However, in the rare case a user was passing these explicitly they will need to pass them as `null` now.

 ## Examples